European Precedents and

 Pleiner, Radomir.
 (1980).
 Early iron metallurgy in Europe.
 In: Wertime, Theodore A. and Muhly, James D., Eds.
 The Coming of the Age of Iron.
 Yale University Press, New Haven, CT.
 IS.

 Pleiner, R. and Bjorkman, Judith K. (1974).
-The Assyrian iron age: The history of iron in the Assyrian civilization.
+The Assyrian Iron Age: The history of iron in the Assyrian civilization.
 Proceedings of the American Philosophical Society.
 118. pg.
 283-313.

 Pole, W. (1888).
 The life of Sir William Siemens.
-Liverpool, UK.
+John Murray, Liverpool, UK.

-Pollard, S. (1954).
+Pollard, Sidney.
+(1905).
 Three centuries of Sheffield steel.
-Sheffield, UK.
+Marsh Brothers.

 Raftery, Barry, Megaw, Vincent and Rigby, Val.
 (1995).
 Sites and sights of the Iron Age: Essays on fieldwork and museum research presented to Ian Mathieson Stead.
 Oxbow Monograph 56.

 Raistrick, Arthur.
+(1938-39).
 The south Yorkshire iron industry 1698-1756.
 Transactions of the Newcomen Society.
 XIX. pg.
 51-86.

 Randall-MacIver, David.
 (1925).
-Villnovans and early Etruscans.
-Oxford.
+Villanovans and early Etruscans.
+Clarendon Press, Oxford.

 Randall-MacIver, David.
 (1927).
 The Iron Age in Italy.
-Oxford.
+Clarendon Press, Oxford.

 Raymond, Robert.
 (1986).
 Out of the fiery furnace: The impact of metals on the history of mankind.
 Pennsylvania State University Press, University Park, PA.